 Every year we evaluate our income & expenses and then formulate the yearly budget accordingly.
 A financial review is performed annually to verify those numbers.
-JCCS reviewed the Water District financials for January - December 2021.
+JCCS reviewed the Water District financials for January - December 2022.

-This Annual Quality Water Report will be posted on our website for all water customers to review.
+This Annual Quality Water Report will be posted on our website and at the library for all water customers to review.
 A copy of this report is available by calling or stopping by the Seeley Lake Water District.